 “Yeah,” I didn’t explain but pulled him into a hug.

-He was a little stiff but Nina was enthusiastic after he shrugged me away.
+He was a little stiff.
+Nina was a more enthusiastic hugger, after he shrugged me away.

 Jack whistled ‘We’re Off to See the Wizard,” as all four of skipped up the boulevard.